bcrowell/bcrowell.github.io/faster_than_light/index.md

 In this blog post, I aim to give a no-swindle explanation that explores all the logical ins and outs, but with no equations, only graphs and diagrams.
 Yes, believe it or not, this type of topic can be discussed in a completely rigorous way without equations.
+Because I'm only focusing on the single topic of faster-than-light motion, my article can be fairly short.

 My general take on the topic is that current physical theories don't so much *forbid* faster-than-light motion as *defend* against it, with a multi-layered defense system that, while worthy of any James Bond